 This spiritual freedom has caused the congregation to grow with new membership and returning membership as visually evident every Sunday.
 This new enthusiaism has created greater gift giving by the congregation.
 This has resulted in new capital improvement projects for assuring the longevity of the properties God has provided Bethel.

 This increased gifting allowed Bethel to give $5,000 to the Baltimore Youth Works, send 57 attendees to the Hampton Youth Retreat, award ~$32,000 in college scholarships, send $5,700 to aid in the recovery of the mudslides in Sierra Leone and the flood victims in Texas, donated $1,500 for a nearby after school program, and more than $1,000 was sent to the Virgin Islands to assist a pastorial son of Bethel who loss 90% of his possessions from the recent Hurricane Maria as he started a new church on the island of St. Thomas.

-2017 has been designated as the “Year of Refreshing” with a church motto and mission of “Healing, Help, and Hope”.
-Bethel continues to strive to make our mission statement, one of “Mission Accomplished”.
+2020 and Beyond we are declaring that every lame and broken thing in our care will RISE UP to fulfill purpose.
+(Acts 3) Our church motto and mission of “Healing, Help, and Hope” continues to support our 'WHY' as we strive every day to say “Mission Accomplished”.
 As for the Bethel AME Church congregation and for our pastor, Rev. Clayborn, we know “It doth not yet appear, what we shall be………..”